Rmano/quack/README.md

 6. Try to apply [Deploy to GitHub pages](https://github.com/marketplace/actions/deploy-to-github-pages)
     - in the first test it wiped out my `gh-pages` branch...
     - it needs a `clean: false`!

+7. Changing names to actions and try to add an action for PR.